-1. I violated the condition(s) of my community supervision by:

-2. As a result, I agree to:

-It is understood that if I fail to comply with this Agreement a violation hearing may be held with the Court.
-It is further understood that this document will become a permanent part of my community supervision file.
-I have reviewed and understand this Agreement and consent to this modification of my community supervision.

-Understanding my rights listed above, I give up the right to the advice and assistance of a lawyer knowing that I may delay acceptance of this Agreement for up to five (5) days to allow me to consult with a lawyer.
-Further, I knowingly, voluntarily, and intelligently agree to enter this Agreement and no hearing on this matter will be held.
+1. I violated the condition(s) of my community supervision by: 2. .
+As a result, I agree to: that this nderstood that if I fail to comply with this Agreement a violation his document will become a permanent part of my community supervision. of this A rstanding my rights listed above, I give up the right to the advice a Agreement for up to five (5) days to allow me to consult with a to enter this Agreement and no hearing on this matter will be held Client Probation Officer Date Probation Supervisor (if required)

-Client

-Probation Officer

-Date

-Probation Supervisor (if required)